It’s hard to think about anything other than politics these days, but sometimes it helps to think about something completely innocuous.

 It is wrong to view this opera as Don Giovanni’s story exclusively.
 Despite many productions and much music criticism to the contrary, the women’s stories are equally important.
 As examples of the opposite, I’ve seen productions where all three female characters were undercut: It was not Mozart’s idea that Donna Anna was merely another conquest making a fuss, or that Zerlina was a slut, or that Donna Elvira was flat out ridiculous.
 We’ve had centuries of eager male egos producing the opera they wanted instead of the opera as it is.
 I’ve read many comments that the point of Don Giovanni is how boring the world is without him.
 Sound familiar?

 Things get even more complicated with the next opera, Cosi Fan Tutte.
 The core of the story is a joke, possibly from an event that really happened.
 Two men swear to an older cynic that their girlfriends will be loyal forever, and he bets them he can break them down.
 He sends the men off to an imaginary war and then has them return disguised to woo each other’s girlfriend.
 At the end the women succumb, the men unmask, and the cynic proclaims his triumph.
-It’s a very dark joke, since the 18 thcentury consequences for the women would be disastrous and the manipulated wooing of the women involves increasingly horrifying violations of ethics and trust.
+It’s a very dark joke, since the 18 thcentury consequences for the women would have been disastrous and the manipulated wooing of the women involves increasingly horrifying violations of ethics and trust.
 Unsurprisingly the story is difficult to end, and you can find half a dozen variations of the ending on Amazon.

 However for Mozart’s intent one again only needs to follow the music.
 In that there is no question.
 The women are much more carefully drawn and sympathetic than the men-who are only fitfully in the spotlight.
 With the elaborate violations of trust the opera turns the joke upside down-the primary betrayal is of the women by the men.
 Such stories are not unique-there’s a lengthy Cosi Fan Tutte story in Don Quixote for example (with even more dire consequences).
 What is unusual here, though, is presenting the story from the women’s point of view.
 In a manner analogous to what happens in Don Giovanni, Mozart made his opera out of the consequences to the women.